SouZe-San/SouZe-San/README.md

 ###

-<p align="left">My name is Soumyajit Mondal and <br/> I'm a developer who loves to make creative designs or wired things.</p>
+<p align="left">This is Soumyajit Mondal. <br/> I'm a developer who loves to make creative designs or wired things.</p>

 ###